Last updated: April 23, 2026

 - Location: Tennessee River, eastern Marion County; current Haletown and Guild addresses

 "Hale's Bar" was the name of a sand bar along the Tennessee River long before it was the name of a dam.
 When Josephus Conn Guild Sr. organized the Chattanooga and Tennessee River Power Company in 1904 and secured federal authorization to build a privately funded lock and dam on the river, he needed to house an industrial workforce in a stretch of the gorge that was, until then, thinly settled farm country.
-Between October 1905 and November 1913, the company built two self-contained construction villages for its workers: Guild, on the north bank, and Ladds, south of it at the base of Ladds Mountain.
+Between October 1905 and November 1913, the company built two self-contained construction villages for its workers: Guild, on the north bank, and Ladd, south of it at the base of Ladds Mountain.
 Together they made up the Hale's Bar construction camp, one of the largest worker villages in Marion County's history.

 Why the village was built